 Related Reading: I’m abused by my wife and daughters but have nowhere else to go

 My husband can be a kind and compassionate man, as long as one doesn’t count his opinions and points of view.
 After several beatings, bruises, watching things around the house being smashed to the ground, and having the choicest of abuses hurled at me, I learnt to keep my mouth shut and withdrew to a cocoon where no one was welcome.
 Our interactions were limited to the bare necessities.

 Related Reading: My husband hits me for refusing oral sex

 Gradually, we became two strangers who rented space on the same bed.
 He did his bit for the marriage by footing the bill for all my needs and luxuries, and I returned the favour by allowing him to devour my body now and then, even though his mere touch made me shudder with spite and resentment.

 Yes, I could have opted out of this sham of a marriage.
 But I had been rendered too weak to take that kind of leap of faith, so I found the perfect excuse that I was doing this for the kids’ sake.

 Related reading: 5 men share why they love oral sex more

 Five years ago, I decided to finally revisit the professional aspirations I had put on hold at 23.
-With the kids grown up, his frequent travels and a tight-knit joint family having been split down the middle owing to a business dispute, I was pretty much free to live my life as I chose.
-Putting my time at home to good use, I had pursued a MBA degree through distance learning, which helped me land a job.
+With the kids grown up, his frequent travels and a tight-knit joint family has split down the middle owing to a business dispute, and I was pretty much free to live my life as I chose.
+Putting my time at home to good use, I had pursued an MBA degree through distance learning, which helped me land a job.
 My husband made his peace with this new ‘hobby’ I had taken up.